Plattekill Tree Skiing Work Day 2025

-Plattekill Mountain and NYSkiBlog are stoked to present the twelfth annual Plattekill Tree Skiing Work Day at the ski area in Roxbury NY on Saturday November 5th, 2022.
-Raindate will be Sunday the 6th.
+Plattekill Mountain and NYSkiBlog are stoked to present the 15th Annual Plattekill Tree Skiing Work Day at the ski area in Roxbury NY on Saturday October 25th, 2025.
+Rain date is 10/26/25.

 Plattekill fall aerial photo

-The tradition — first born in the mind of dedicated NY skier — lives on.
-We’re recruiting a motivated, smiling crew of lopper wielding powder hounds to continue our maintenance of some of the Catskills’ best tree skiing.
+The tradition — imagined in the mind of dedicated NY skier— lives on.
+We’re recruiting 50 motivated, smiling crew of lopper wielding powder hounds to continue our maintenance and expansion of some of the Catskills’ best tree skiing.

 Continue reading